-A community forum was held during the development of the Annual Action Plan on January 20, 2022, in a virtual platform.
-The purpose of the forum is to give citizens an opportunity to address housing and community development needs, the development process for proposed activities, and program performances.
+A community forum was held during the development of the FY 2024 Annual Action Plan on January 26, 2023, in a virtual platform.
+The purpose of the forum was to provide citizens an opportunity to address housing and community development needs, the development process for proposed activities, and program performances.